 Less paperwork and the transfer to a digital software package will help businesses by reducing the number of errors.
 Mistakes should be identified avoiding the potential financial penalties from HMRC at a later date.

 From April 2019: VAT reporting by all VAT registered businesses with turnover above the VAT threshold (currently £85,000; tax year 18/19)

 From April 2020, at the earliest: All other taxes (income tax and corporation tax).

 The Government has confirmed that businesses will be able to continue to use spreadsheets for record keeping, yet they must make sure that their spreadsheet meets the necessary requirements of MTD for business.

 This will involve combining the spreadsheet with extra software to upload of data to HMRC.

 The focus is to bring you the modern digital experience for your business that you have come to expect in today’s technological age.

-This might all feel a bit daunting, adapting systems and making changes to your businesses way of recording the finances can pose difficulties and may present initial teething troubles but in the long term, it should improve financial systems.
+This might all feel a bit daunting, adapting systems and making changes to your business.
+The way of recording the finances can pose difficulties for businesses.
+It may present initial teething issues, but in the long term, it should improve financial systems.

 Freedom In Numbers is a trading name of Freedom In Numbers Ltd. Company Number: 11423141 Registered Office: Suite G7 & G8, Epic House, Darnall Road, Sheffield S9 5AB VAT No. GB 299838321 Freedom In Numbers Ltd is licensed and regulated by the Association of Accounting Technicians.
 License number 1002174.